Microbiology Department (MIC)

 Microbiology is the study of microscopic organisms, their activities, and applications.
 Although small in size, microorganisms play an enormous role in many areas of society including human health and disease, food, pharmaceutical and biotechnology industries, agriculture, and the environment.
 As a result of the widespread importance and application of microbiology, career opportunities are almost limitless.
 There are more microbiologists than any other type of biologist and the American Society for Microbiology is the oldest and largest single life science membership organization in the world.

 The Department of Microbiology, located in Cowley Hall, supports undergraduate and graduate programs in microbiology.
-The microbiology major has been in existence since 1984 and the program has been recognized by the University of Wisconsin System as a Center of Excellence since 1988.
+The microbiology major has been in existence since 1984 and the program has been recognized by the Universities of Wisconsin a Center of Excellence since 1988.
 The program is nationally known for excellence in undergraduate education and emphasizes laboratory competence in microbiology and related disciplines.
 A microbiology major provides a foundation for the abundant employment opportunities in microbiology and is also excellent preparation for graduate school or professional schools.
 Microbiology is cited as the major that best prepares pre-med students for the rigors of medical school.

 The curriculum is based on the recommendations from the American Society for Microbiology, and is designed to ensure that graduates gain excellent, state-of-the-art experience in microbiology.
 After completing a core of microbiology courses, students may choose electives that allow them to specialize in specific areas.
 A large number of electives are available in areas of virology, parasitology, mycology, molecular biology, bioinformatics, food and industrial microbiology, environmental microbiology, plant microbiology, and research.
 Students may also elect a biomedical, environmental science, or business concentration with slightly different curricula.
 A particular emphasis of the UW-La Crosse microbiology major is laboratory competence.
 Faculty have received more than one million dollars in educational grants to ensure that teaching laboratories are equipped with the latest equipment.
 Microbiology majors receive more laboratory instruction than any other major on campus, which results in exceptionally high employability.